MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

         Liquibase liquibase = liquibaseContainer.createLiquibase();

-        // Retrieves contexts and labels from Liquibase configuration in KumuluzEE config file Contexts contexts = liquibaseContainer.getContexts();
+        // Retrieves contexts and labels from the Liquibase configuration in the KumuluzEE configuration file Contexts contexts = liquibaseContainer.getContexts();
         LabelExpression labels = liquibaseContainer.getLabels();